 As you can imagine, Wiley & Sons was none too happy about this situation.
 The company took the position that the first sale doctrine did not apply to products sold or made outside the United States.
 Since the textbooks in question were sold in Thailand, Wiley & Sons argued Kirtsaeng could not use the doctrine as a defense to a copyright infringement claim.
 Kirtsaeng argued the location of the manufacturing or sale of the product was a non-factor and the first sale doctrine should apply throughout the world.

 The Supreme Court agreed with Kirtsaeng in a 6-3 decision.
 The majority decision noted the first sale doctrine applies without regard to the location of production or sale.
 Practically speaking, this means the doctrine protects sellers of movies and books on Amazon.com as long as the item is purchased initially from the copyright holder.

 Considering a quick trip to Thailand to buy a small warehouse load of textbooks?
 Don’t.
 After the Supreme Court decision, Wiley & Sons immediately raised the prices on its overseas offerings sufficiently to make the purchasing and importing of the textbooks to the U.S. too expensive to turn a profit here.
 Of course, there are products in other niches that are perfect for international retail arbitrage.

 Let’s return to our original question.
-Is it legal to resell movies, books, and other products on Amazon.com?
+Can you sell books and movies on Amazon?
 The answer is yes thanks to the first sale doctrine.